stolostron/cluster-backup-operator/README.md

 <b>Note</b>:

 a.
 The backup file created in step 2. above contains managed cluster specific resources but does not contain the subset of resources which will result in managed clusters connect to this hub.
 These resources, also called activation resources, are contained by the managed clusters backup, created in step 3.
-When you restore on a new hub just the resources from step 1 and 2 above, the new hub shows all managed clusters created with the hive api but they are in a detached state.
-Managed clusters imported on the primary hub using the <i>Import cluster</i> operation will show only when the activation data is restored on the passive hub.
+When you restore on a new hub just the resources from step 1 and 2 above, the new hub does not shows any managed clusters on the Clusters page.
 The managed clusters are still connected to the original hub that had produced the backup files.
+Managed clusters will show on the restore hub only when the activation data is restored on this cluster.

 b.
 Only managed clusters created using the hive api will be automatically connected with the new hub when the `acm-managed-clusters` backup from step 3 is restored on another hub.
 Read more about this under the [Restoring imported managed clusters](#restoring-imported-managed-clusters) section.